 Socioeconomic background plays a crucial role in determining access to a diagnosis of coeliac disease.
-For instance, evidence shows rates of diagnosis to be 80% lower amongst children and adults from the most-deprived areas, across each one of the four UK nations8
+For instance, evidence shows rates of diagnosis to be 80% lower amongst children and adults from the most-deprived areas7.

 Absence of a diagnosis can have dramatic implications to the health and growth of children.
 Government officials must pay close attention to these inequities and make a robust commitment to address them.